 How to negotiate like a pro

-Whether it’s getting a better deal on a car or property, haggling on salary or trying to get out of a sticky situation with the woman in your life, negotiating with dexterity and competence will play a big part on whether you do or don’t get it.
+Whether it’s getting a better deal on a car or property, securing a pay rise or trying to get out of a sticky situation with your significant other, negotiating with dexterity and competence will play a big part on whether you do or don’t get whatever it is that you want.

-The art of negotiation though – and it is an art – is not something just for financial services bigwigs, career politicians and overly competitive board game battles but instead is a forte that once mastered, will help you many avenues in the game that is life.
+The art of negotiation though – and it is an art – is not something just for financial services bigwigs, career politicians and overly competitive board game battles.
+In fact, it is a forte that, once mastered, will help you down many avenues in the game that is life.
 So, no matter where you’re looking to go, here’s how you get there.

 There’s nothing that will set you up for failure more than being underprepared.
 Make sure you know your facts, your figures, the weaknesses and strengths of the person you’re negotiating with.
 Getting yourself set up properly before you go into the room is guaranteed to ensure you come out of it in a much stronger position.